Page (1 of 4) Quotes: 1 2 3 4

 Fear it, Ophelia, fear it, my dear sister,

 Laertes insists that Ophelia should fear premarital sex because a "deflowered" woman is seen as damaged goods that no man will want to marry.
-This speech is also full of vivid innuendo, as when he compares intercourse to a "canker" worm invading and injuring a delicate flower before its buds or, "buttons" have had time to open (1.3.3).
-What's striking about this speech is the way Laertes's graphic description turns his sister into an erotic object while insisting, at the same time, on Ophelia's chastity.
-This kind of erotic fixation on virginity turns up repeatedly in Shakespeare's work and other pieces of Elizabethan literature.
+This speech is also full of vivid innuendo, as when he compares intercourse to a "canker" worm invading and injuring a delicate flower before its buds, or "buttons," have had time to open (1.3.3).
+Nice.
+It's not quite as creepy as Hamlet's fixation with his mom, but it's pretty close.

 | Quote #3